louis-manabat/CICD-Helm_and_Kubernetes/README.md

 ## Running Commands

 ### Setup test environment
-Next you want to being running the infrastructure that's going to host the solution.
-You will need to run the following commands to deploy it in a test environment.
+Next you want to being setup the infrastructure that's going to host the solution.
+Open up the console to this link https://console.aws.amazon.com/vpc/home?region=us-east-1#.

-    cd infra
-    ENV=test make init

-Let this run, then open up the console to this link https://console.aws.amazon.com/vpc/home?region=us-east-1#.
 Follow this up with opening up the **Subnets** tab.
 <br>
 <img src="readme-images/tfvars-setup-1.png" alt="tfvars-setup" width=30% height=30%>
 <br>